emmahyde/awesome-stars/README.md

 - [lfnovo/open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthrop
 - [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Free, local, open-source AI app builder ✨ v0 / lovable / Bolt alternative 🌟 Star if you like it!
-- [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, ex
 - [sst/opencode](https://github.com/sst/opencode) - The AI coding agent built for the terminal.
 - [Waldzell-Agentics/open-swe](https://github.com/Waldzell-Agentics/open-swe) - An Open-Source Asynchronous Coding Agent
 - [possibilities/claude-composer](https://github.com/possibilities/claude-composer) -